Ec3Team/3D/README.md

 • Creating a novel
-• Creating a movie clip from novel
+• Creating a movie clip from a novel